How to deal with iOS Fragmentation?

 Additionally, upgrading to the latest iOS version each time doesn’t necessarily deliver the best user experience.
 There are instances wherein users experience compatibility issues with existing apps when they upgrade to the latest iOS versions.
 As a reason, some users prefer sticking to the older iOS version.
 This problem primarily arises due to inadequate testing of applications on the latest iOS or iPad devices.

-Fragmentation leads to two major consequences:
+Fragmentation leads to two significant consequences:

 - Inconsistencies in the user experience due to compatibility issues.